Ecommerce Recipe

 • The Medusa application, which is composed of a Node.js server and a Medusa Admin dashboard.
 The dashboard opens right after the installation finishes, where you can create a user and start managing your store's data.

-• A Next.js starter storefront that connects to your Medusa application to provide customers with ecommerce features.
+• A Next.js Starter Storefront that connects to your Medusa application to provide customers with ecommerce features.

 Integrate Third-Party Services#